Mono County Notice of Mechanics Lien Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Mono County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Mono County that you need to transfer you would only need to order our forms once for all of your properties in Mono County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Mono County you only need to order once.

 Mechanic's liens are an available remedy in the state of California for unpaid direct contractors, subcontractors, material suppliers, equipment lessors, laborers, design professionals, and any person providing work authorized for a site improvement (Civ.
 Code 8400).